aldelaro5/Bug-Fables-Internal-Docs/Entities/EntityControl/Update process/Unity events/FixedUpdate.md

 # FixedUpdate

-This is the FixedUpdate of [EntityControl Creation](../../EntityControl%20Creation.md).
+This is the FixedUpdate of EntityControl.
 It only applies when the game isn't paused.
 Only 2 updates happens here: `forcemove` updates and Leif's position when `leiffly` is true.

 ## Force move updates